A creamy, nut-free vegan mac and cheese made with roasted vegetables and baked in the oven. This mac and cheese tastes just like the real thing!

 Why this is the best vegan mac and cheese recipe

-The sauce is made with freshly roasted veggies: Sweet potatoes, red bell pepper and carrots.
+The cheese sauce is Made with freshly roasted veggies: Sweet potatoes, red bell pepper, and carrots.
 Together, these 3 veggies pack quite a nutritional punch.

 Top view of a white casserole dish on blue background and a yellow cloth on the side.
 Casserole dish is filled with vegan Mac and cheese

-Additionally, I add nutritional yeast to the sauce.
+Additionally, I add nutritional yeast to the sauce for that cheesy flavor.
 It’s a vegan’s best way to get B1 vitamin.
-It also has tons of other B vitamins and has protein too.
+It also has tons of other B vitamins.
 You will also get a few trace minerals in nutritional yeast**

 ** Source – Healthline and Livestrong